yvesgurcan/rest-graphql/PRESENTATION.md

 # What is REST?

-Represenatational state transfer.
+Representational state transfer.

+Client and API.
+Requests and responses.

 REST is a design pattern, not a standard.

 Guidelines on how to build your API.

-Most common verbs/methods:
+Verbs/methods:
 - GET
 - POST
 - PUT